 - Australian Mathematical Society

 - Council for the Mathematical Sciences (UK)

-For some role models, check the School's alumni pages.
+For some role models, check out the School's alumni page.

 Professor Jim Franklin